AlejandroArcoPu/fullstackopen_part3/README.md

 ### `/backend_phoneagenda`

-All the exercises from 3.1 to 3.8 all of them inside `index.html`.
+Exercises from 3.1 to 3.8 inside `index.html`.
 Comments included in the code.